 Among women, one in three states in the Istat survey that they have had an accident at home in working age.
 This depends on the longer exposure time to the environment and to domestic work.

 In general, women who work in a home, for example serving children or the elderly, are also at greater risk of injury on a daily basis.

 Two other categories of people at risk are the elderly and children (especially under the age of 5).

-The former, particularly those over eighty, are at greater risk due to a reduction in psycho-physical abilities due to the natural aging process or health problems.
+The former, especially those over eighty, are at greater risk due to a reduction in psycho-physical abilities due to the natural process of aging or health problems.
 In old age, in fact, a reduction in autonomy in general is observed. difficulty seeing and moving.
 In particular, the ability to coordinate movements, the maintenance of balance and visual depth decreases.
-The health problems that arise are of a broad spectrum, from cardiovascular to articular ones, from bone diseases (in particular the "osteoporosis for postmenopausal women) to reasoning, memory and language problems (cognitive problems).
+The health problems that arise are of a broad spectrum, from cardio-vascular to articular ones, from bone diseases (in particular the "osteoporosis for postmenopausal women) to reasoning, memory and language problems (cognitive problems).

 Furthermore, the role of taking many drugs at the same time should not be overlooked, in particular anti-depressants and other psychotropic drugs, which can further contribute to the loss of attention.